-A prisoners' rights group is criticizing the state's correction officers union for its claim that criminal justice reform is to blame for a violent incident at a Shirley maximum security prison last week that left three officers injured.
+A prisoners' rights group is criticizing the state's correction officers union for its claim that criminal justice reform is to blame for a violent incident at a central Mass. maximum security prison last week that left three officers injured.

 "This is a direct result from the recently enacted Criminal Justice Reform Act legislation, which was promulgated by Inmate rights groups and activists," the Massachusetts Correction Officers Federated Union (MCOFU) said in a statement.

 Advocacy group Prisoners Legal Services (PLS) released a statement of its own in response, calling the union "wrong and irresponsible."

 PLS Executive Director Liz Matos said the 2018 act did not influence Friday's incident at the Souza-Baranowski Correctional Center, located near the Lancaster-Shirley line.
 A Department of Correction video shows an attack by inmates that injured three officers.

 "Although violence should always be condemned in any jail or prison, it's a very difficult environment to work in or to live in," Matos said.
 "The violence that is happening there is by no means a result of the Criminal Justice Reform Act."

 Matos said state correction officials haven't even implemented many of the reforms required under the 2018 act, such as limiting solitary confinement.
 Matos says her clients incarcerated at Souza tell her that the prison is tense for both officers and inmates and there is still retaliation against those incarcerated over an August attack on a correction officer.

 "This specific prison has a long history of violence and a toxic culture," Matos said.

 The union agrees it's toxic — although not for the same reasons.
 Kevin Flanagan, a spokesman for the MCOFU, says attacks at Souza are increasing.

 "The culture is the inmates," Flanagan said.
 "They're there because they're bad.
 We're not talking about jaywalkers.
 These are the commonwealth's worst people. "